 Table of Content +

-The RBI Grade B Notification 2026 has been released on 29th April 2026.
-As per the official notice issued by the Reserve Bank of India, the exam will be conducted in 3 phases.
-Phase 1 includes objective questions and is scheduled to be held on 13th and 14th June 2026.
-Phase 2 consists of both objective and descriptive papers and will be conducted on 25th and 26th July 2026.
-Candidates who are shortlisted will appear for the interview, which is the final stage of the selection process.
+The RBI Grade B Notification 2026 was released on 29th April 2026.
+As per the official notice issued by the Reserve Bank of India, the examination will be conducted in three phases.
+Phase 1 consists of objective-type questions, and the examination for the 2026 cycle has already been concluded.
+Phase 2 consists of both objective and descriptive papers and is scheduled to be held on 25th and 26th July 2026.
+Candidates who qualify in Phase 2 will be called for the interview, which is the final stage of the selection process.

 In this blog, we have provided the complete exam pattern for Phase 1, Phase 2, and the interview, including the number of questions, marking scheme, duration, and other key details.